Want to read this article later?

 The firm recruits trainees predominantly from the summer schemes.
 It is therefore strongly advised that all students interested in obtaining a training contract at the firm apply for a summer vacation scheme in the first instance.

-The deadline for our 2017 summer schemes is 31 January 2017.
-Direct applications for training contracts starting in 2019 are now open, with an application deadline of 17 July 2017.
+The deadline for our 2018 summer schemes is 31 January 2018.
+Direct applications for training contracts starting in 2020 will open in Autumn 2017, with an application deadline of 17 July 2018.
 For both the summer schemes and training contracts, please apply via our online application form which can be accessed via our website at www.cov.com.

 Firm description and career prospects

-Covington & Burling’s LLP London office, situated next to the Royal Courts of Justice, encompasses a broad range of expertise and practice areas.
+Covington & Burling LLP's London office, situated next to the Royal Courts of Justice, encompasses a broad range of expertise and practice areas.
 The office, established in 1988, combines deep industry knowledge with lawyers experienced in advising on a wide variety of pioneering legal issues.
-The firm has over 900 lawyers globally, in offices in Beijing, Brussels, London, Los Angeles, New York, San Francisco, Seoul, Shanghai, Silicon Valley and Washington.
+The firm has over 1,000 lawyers globally, in offices in Beijing, Brussels, Dubai, Johannesburg, London, Los Angeles, New York, San Francisco, Seoul, Shanghai, Silicon Valley and Washington.

 At Covington & Burling, you will have an opportunity to work on cutting-edge deals for international and UK corporates such as Microsoft, Astra Zeneca and Facebook, Fortune 100 businesses and leading technology, life sciences and media companies.